Relying Party Solution

 Request URI Response

-The Relying Party issues the signed Request Object, where a non-normative example in the form of decoded header and payload is shown below:
+The Relying Party issues the signed Request Object using the content type set to application/oauth-authz-req+jwt, where a non-normative example in the form of decoded header and payload is shown below:

 {